Sergio-TG/Sergio-TG/README.md

-- 👋 Hi, I’m @Sergio-TG
+## Hi, I’m @Sergio-TG
-- 👀 I’m a Front End Web Developer
+### ⚛️ I’m a Front End Web Developer specialized in team leadership and project management.
-- 🌱 My Stack: Html5 / CSS3 / JavaScript / React / Bootstrap
+### 🚧 My Stack: Html5 / CSS3 / JavaScript / React / Bootstrap
-- 💞️ I’m looking to collaborate on a project
+### 💻 I’m looking to collaborate on a project
-- 📫 How to reach me ... sergiotorresguaymasi@gmail.com
+### 📫 How to reach me ... sergiotorresguaymasi@gmail.com

 <!---
 Sergio-TG/Sergio-TG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.